tajjankovic/Spin-induced-offset-stream-self-crossing-shocks-in-TDEs/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
+What does the program do:
-        ◦ Construct a Healpix map of f’ and coordinates phi’, theta’ of pixel centers (integral of f’ over unit sphere = 1) ▪ introduce f= dotM/dotM_tot and evaluate for every pixel ◦ Evaluate f for a 2D grid:
+* Construct a Healpix map of f’ and coordinates phi’, theta’ of pixel centers (integral of f’ over unit sphere = 1) ▪ introduce f= dotM/dotM_tot and evaluate for every pixel
+* Evaluate f for a 2D grid:
-            ▪ construct grid:
-                • linspace in phi, evenly spaced in cosine ▪ for every point in the grid (every pair of theta, phi) evaluate f by determining in which pixel is this pair located
+            ▪ construct grid: linspace in phi, evenly spaced in cosine ▪ for every point in the grid (every pair of theta, phi) evaluate f by determining in which pixel is this pair located
-            ▪ “correction factor” (integral of f over units sphere =1):
-                • theta, phi have different spacing/distro than theta, phi → multiply with delta cos* delta phi
-                •

             ▪ output: theta,phi,f for every point
-            ▪ What Clement thinks that it would be better???:
-                • to have: f*delta_cos_theta = 1
-                • so f = f’/pix_area (“normalized” mass flux – or how do we call it?)
-                • from:
-                •         hpmap_out = np.take(hpxmap,pix_out)*delta_cos_theta*delta_phi/pix_area
-                • to (and then multiply the sum by correction factor *delta_cos_theta/pix_area:
-                •         hpmap_out = np.take(hpxmap,pix_out)

 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.